-- Program Terms Report.
-The recipient must submit a Program Terms Report as indicated on the Notice of Award.
-HRSA will provide further information regarding the Program Terms Report in the NOA. - 2) Progress Report(s).
-The recipient must submit a progress report to HRSA on an annual basis.
-Further information will be available in the award notice. - 3) RWHAP Services Report (RSR).
+- Program Terms Report(s).
+The recipient must submit a Program Terms Report as indicated on the Notice of Award (NOA).
+HRSA will provide further information regarding the Program Terms Report in the NOA. - Progress Report(s).
+The recipient must submit a progress report to HRSA at the end of the period of performance.
+Further information will be available in the NOA. - RWHAP Services Report (RSR).
 The recipient must comply with data requirements of the RSR and mandate compliance by each of its subrecipients.
 The RSR captures information necessary to demonstrate program performance and accountability.
 All RWHAP core service and support service providers are required to submit client-level data as instructed in the RSR manual.
-Please refer to the HIV/AIDS Program Client-Level Data website for additional information.
-HRSA will provide further information in the award notice. - 4) ADAP Data Report (ADR).
+Please refer to the HIV/AIDS_Program

+Client-Level Data website for additional information.
+HRSA will provide further information in the NOA.

+- ADAP Data Report (ADR).
 If the recipient expends any of the RWHAP Part B supplemental award on ADAP, it must comply with data reporting requirements of the ADR for those funds, and the recipient must mandate compliance by each of its subrecipients.
 Please refer to the HIV/AIDS Program ADAP Data Report website for additional information.
-HRSA will provide further information in the award notice. - 5) Integrity and Performance Reporting.
-The Notice of Award will contain a provision for integrity and performance reporting in FAPIIS, as required in 45 CFR part 75 Appendix XII.
+HRSA will provide further information in the NOA. - Integrity and Performance Reporting.
+The NOA will contain a provision for integrity and performance reporting in FAPIIS, as required in 45 CFR part 75 Appendix XII.